 I wonder if they knew.
-Matthew doesn’t fill us in on most of the details and so we are left with nothing more to do than wonder.
+Matthew doesn’t fill us in on most of the details so we are left with nothing more to do than wonder.
 Wonder why the star.
 Wonder how far the trip.
 Wonder if they had any idea who they really saw that night.
 We will never know.
 Still I wonder.

 These mystical men from a far off place seemed to know something.
-Jesus was born under the very noses of those who had been studying the Tanakh their entire lives, but they didn’t know it.
+Jesus was born under the very noses of those who had been studying the Scriptures their entire lives, but they didn’t know.
 Was it the ambient light?
 Were those religious leaders so drawn by the shining glimmer of their own knowledge, position, and power?
 Was Herod too blinded by the wealth and status given to him by more earthly means?
 Was it that those lights shone so bright that they could not see the star?